concolorcarne/tinyrpc-notes/interceptors.md

-# Interceptors under the hood
+# Go gRPC interceptors under the hood

 The Go gRPC interceptor system is kind of neat.
 You hand it a list of functions, and it'll convert them into an onion of functions that are executed on each request.
 At first glance, it's easy to assume that it's a just list of functions that are executed in order, but it's more nuanced than that.